Kurnell

 Kurnell features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.2% of all households, consisting of 44.8% couples with children, 22.8% couples without children, and 13.6% single parent families.
-Non-family households make up the remaining 17.8%, with lone person households at 15.8% and group households comprising 2.0% of the total.
-The median household size is 3.1 people, larger than the Greater Sydney average of 2.7.
+Family households account for 82.2% of all households, including 44.8% couples with children, 22.8% couples without children, and 13.6% single parent families.
+Non-family households constitute the remaining 17.8%, with lone person households at 15.8% and group households comprising 2.0%.
+The median household size is 3.1 people, larger than the Greater Sydney average of 2.7 people.

 Frequently Asked Questions - Households